rust-lang/rust/src/librustc/dep_graph/README.md

 That first edge looks suspicious to you.
 So you set `RUST_FORBID_DEP_GRAPH_EDGE` to `Hir&foo -> Collect&bar`, re-run, and then observe the backtrace.
 Voila, bug fixed!

-### Inlining of HIR nodes

-For the time being, at least, we still sometimes "inline" HIR nodes from other crates into the current HIR map.
-This creates a weird scenario where the same logical item (let's call it `X`) has two
-def-ids: the original def-id `X` and a new, inlined one `X'`. `X'` is in the current crate, but it's not like other HIR nodes: in particular, when we restart compilation, it will not be available to hash.
-Therefore, we do not want `Hir(X')` nodes appearing in our graph.
-Instead, we want a "read" of `Hir(X')` to be represented as a read of `MetaData(X)`, since the metadata for `X` is where the inlined representation originated in the first place.

-To achieve this, the HIR map will detect if the def-id originates in an inlined node and add a dependency to a suitable `MetaData` node instead.
-If you are reading a HIR node and are not sure if it may be inlined or not, you can use `tcx.map.read(node_id)` and it will detect whether the node is inlined or not and do the right thing.
-You can also use `tcx.map.is_inlined_def_id()` and `tcx.map.is_inlined_node_id()` to test.